 However, there is major investor interest in companies promising breakthroughs in chronic disease treatments, which brings big funding.
 Galapagos’ colossal deal with Gilead is only one of many examples of this.
 Others include the €1B acquisition of US firm Promedior by Roche in February — which centers on treatments for idiopathic pulmonary fibrosis — and an ongoing big pharma appetite for biotechs developing drugs against an inflammatory disease target called NLRP3.

-This article was updated on 02/03/2021 to correct a statement about filgotinib’s ongoing safety trials.
-The original version incorrectly said the trials are planned to finish in January 2021.
-They are, in fact, expected to finish later than this, with a readout expected in early 2021.
+This article was updated on 02/03/2021 to correct a statement about filgotinib’s ongoing safety trials: a readout is expected in early 2021.
+Image from Elena Resko.